2023-poka-science-war-ai/.github/profile/README.md

 ## :pushpin: Description
 Share common codes that are necessary for the model training and backup each models you have trained or gonna.
-make sure to make a private repository.
+make sure to make it to private repository.

 ## :fireworks: Screenshots
 TBD